Test yourself for sleep apnea in the comfort of home

 It’s easy to get hold of a sleep apnea home test.
 Just order the test, and a dedicated Aeroflow Sleep Specialist will work with you and your doctor to issue a prescription.
 Then the sleep apnea home test is shipped to you direct for use that very night.

-Verdict - Is The Home Sleep Test Worth It?
+Is The At Home Sleep Test Worth It?
+(Verdict)

 Once you have the results, your doctor or sleep physician can plan the next steps based on your diagnosis.
 If you’re at risk of heart disease, your doctor may treat you for even mild sleep apnea.
 However if you present with severe sleep apnea, your doctor could insist on treatment even if you don’t feel sleepy.

-The first choice of treatment may be a continuous positive airway pressure machine (CPAP).
-This pumps humidified air through the nose, creating enough air pressure to keep your throat open while you're sleeping.
+The first choice of treatment may be a continuous positive airway pressure machine (CPAP), plus a CPAP cleaner.
+This pumps humidified air through the nose, creating enough air pressure to keep your throat open while you’re sleeping.
 This will prevent pausing during breathing.
 Regular use helps to reduce blood pressure and increase your alertness during the day.
-Plus, you'll have lower blood glucose, lowered risk of stroke or heart attack, and an overall better quality of life.
+Plus, you’ll have lower blood glucose, lowered risk of stroke or heart attack, and an overall better quality of life.